Managing Timestamps in Sentinel

 Last Update Time

-This timestamp is a constantly changing timestamp that is connected directly to the Azure Sentinel incident.
+This timestamp is a constantly changing timestamp that is connected directly to the Microsoft Sentinel incident.
 If an analyst changes the incident in a notable way like commenting, changing the status, or changing the severity the timestamp will be updated in the Security Incident table.
 Analysts can use this timestamp to find out the last time that a change was made to the incident.

 Process Ending Time